OksanaVe/BINF-6999-Summer-2024/Assemblies/README.md

 This directory contains information about de novo genome assembly steps.
-We will be using Flye, Canu, MetaMDBG, and HaploFlow for metagenome assemblies.
+We will be using Flye, Canu, MetaMDBG, and ~~HaploFlow~~ for metagenome assemblies.

 ## To-do list

-- [ ] Perform assemblies under the default settings for each assembler (for Canu, we'll use settings recommended for metagenomics assemblies, not the defaults);
+- [x] Perform assemblies under the default settings for each assembler (for Canu, we'll use settings recommended for metagenomics assemblies, not the defaults);
-- [ ] Visualize assembly graphs in Bandage;
+- [x] Visualize assembly graphs in Bandage;
-- [ ] Check BLAST databases available on Compute Canada (/cvmfs/bio.data.computecanada.ca/content/databases/Core/blast_dbs/2022_03_23/);
+- [x] Check BLAST databases available on Compute Canada (/cvmfs/bio.data.computecanada.ca/content/databases/Core/blast_dbs/2022_03_23/);
-- [ ] Classify assembled contigs using BLAST search;
+- [x] Classify assembled contigs using BLAST search;
+- [ ] Summarize BLAST results (top hit per contig);
+- [ ] Identify scenario(s) where not all subtypes of FMDV recovered;
+- [ ] Run Strainberry to recover missing FMDV subtypes;

 ## Flye